-Federally requ Are you a citizen of the United St If NO, DO NOT complete this appl Are you at least 18 years of age?
-If NO, but you are at least 16 year uired questions: ates of America? ication.
-YES U □ NO Demod Independent 3 LAST NAME FIRST NAME MIDDLI ENAME DATE OF BIRTH STREET NAME AND NUMBER, NOT , , - , OR TOWNSHIP CURRENT MAILING ADDRESS (Complete if diff STREET NAME AND NUMBER, OR P.O.
-BOX, etc. CITY/TOWN ZIP CODE Have you previously been If the answer is "yes" provid TELEPHONE (Optional) COMPLETE BOTH SIDES OF THIS CARD - PLEASE PRINT
+Federally required questions: Are you a citizen of the United States of America?
+If NO, DO NOT complete this application.
+Are you at least 18 years of age?
+If NO, are you at least 16 years of age to pre-register YES NO Democratic Green Indep Libertarian No Labels Republican endent 2 FIRST NAME (and suffix, if any) MIC 4 TE OF BIRTH CURRENT RESIDENCE ADDRESS (Physical add MARCHID 57 REET NAME AND NUMBER, NOT A P.O.
+BOX CITY, TOWN, PLANTATION OR TO WINSHIP CURRENT MAILING ADDRESS (Complete if dif ve address) REET NAME AND NUMBER, OR P.O.
+BOX, etc. CITY/TOWN ZIP CODE lave you previously been registered to If "YES", provide previous registration inform ES 🗆 NO TELEPHONE (Optional) CITY/TOWN COUN ITY STATE COMPLETE BOTH SIDES OF THIS CARD - PLEASE PRINT